Distribution of lightning: Distribution

 Global map of lightning frequency--strikes/km^{2}/yr.
 The high lightning areas are on land located in the tropics.
 Areas with almost no lightning are the Arctic and Antarctic, closely followed by the oceans which have only 0.1 to 1 strikes/km^{2}/yr.

 The map on the right shows that lightning is not distributed evenly around the planet.
 About 70% of lightning occurs on land in the Tropics, where the majority of thunderstorms occur.
 The North and South Poles and the areas over the oceans have the fewest lightning strikes.
 The place where lightning occurs most often is above the Catatumbo river, which feeds Lake Maracaibo in Venezuela, where the so-called Catatumbo lightning flashes several times per minute, with lightning happening up to 300 nights a year.
 This gives Lake Maracaibo the highest number of lightning strikes per square kilometer in the world, at 250.
 The region with the second-most is the village Kifuka, in the mountains of the Democratic Republic of the Congo, where the elevation is around 1700 m, receives 232 lightning strikes per square kilometer (600 per sq mi) a year.

 Malaysia and Singapore have one of the highest rates of lightning activity in the world, after Indonesia and Colombia.
 The city of Teresina in northern Brazil has the third-highest rate of occurrences of lightning strikes in the world.
 The surrounding region is referred to as the Chapada do Corisco ("Flash Lightning Flatlands").

-In the United States, the west coast has the fewest lightning strikes, and Florida sees more lightning than any other area; In 2018, 14 Florida counties ranked in the top 15 counties in the United States for having the highest lightning density.
-Florida has the largest number of recorded strikes during summer.
+In the United States, the west coast has the fewest lightning strikes, while states such as Texas, Florida, and Oklahoma have the largest number of recorded lightning flashes as of 2025.
+In 2018, 14 Florida counties ranked in the top 15 counties in the United States for having the highest lightning density.
+Florida previously had the largest average number of recorded lightning strikes in the United States.
 Much of Florida is a peninsula, bordered by the ocean on three sides with a subtropical climate.
 The result is the nearly daily development of clouds that produce thunderstorms.
 For example, "Lightning Alley"—an area from Tampa to Orlando—experiences an extremely high density of lightning strikes.
-As of 2007, there were as many as 50 strikes per square mile (about 20 per km^{2}) per year.
-In their 2018 Annual Lightning Report, Vaisala reported there were as many as 24 strikes per square mile (about 9 per km^{2}) per year in Florida.
-The Empire State Building in New York City is struck by lightning on average 23 times each year, and was once struck 8 times in 24 minutes.
+In 2007, there were as many as 50 strikes per square mile (about 20 per km^{2}) per year.
+In their 2018 Annual Lightning Report, Vaisala reported there were 24 strikes per square mile (about 9 per km^{2}) per year in Florida and as of 2025, AEM Weather (Advanced Environmental Monitoring) reports that Oklahoma experienced as many as 73 flashes per square mile (about 28 per km^{2}), the current highest in the country.
+Also notably, the Empire State Building in New York City is struck by lightning on average 23 times each year, and was once struck 8 times in 24 minutes.